szyth/rust-internals/README.md

 # Rust Internals

   Recreating and exploring advanced Rust patterns and internals.
-Each folder is a small, self-contained exercise built around a realistic scenario, not a toy demo.
+Each folder is a small, self-contained exercise built around a realistic scenario.

   ## Index